Snow City

-Snow City is Singapore's first indoor snow centre located within the Science Centre Singapore area beside the Omni-Theatre in Jurong East.
+Snow City is Singapore's first indoor snow center located within the Science Centre Singapore area, beside the Omni-Theatre in Jurong East.

 Background

-The 3,000 sq-metre centre Snow City was built at the cost of S$6 million and was officially opened on 3 June 2000.
+The 3,000 square-meter center Snow City was built at the cost of S$6 million and was officially opened on the 3rd June 2000.
 It was created through a joint venture by the Science Centre, Singapore and NTUC Income Co-operative Pte Ltd. This collaboration was intended to provide the residents of the tropical country of Singapore with a first-hand experience of the cold climates and snow, which they might not otherwise get.